What is Slow Beauty?

-In Ayurveda, we love intention, routine and ritual to keep us grounded throughout the mind and body.
+In Ayurveda, we love intention, routine, and ritual to keep us grounded throughout the mind and body.
 It is also said in Ayurveda that we live in a very vata-genic world.
-Vata is the element of space and air and in balance, Vata reflects creativity, flow and movement.
+Vata is the element of space and air and in balance, Vata reflects creativity, flow, and movement.

-At this point in my life, when people start ruminating in doom and gloom or fear inducing predictions of the future, often created out of their own fears, I will exit the conversation.
+At this point in my life, when people start ruminating in doom and gloom or fear-inducing predictions of the future, often created out of their own fears, I will exit the conversation.
 I choose what I allow to seed into my mind and when.
-This is also why I spend a lot less time on social media, not to mention the elevated effects on my creativity and focus are profound.
+This is also why I spend a lot less time on social media.
+Not to mention the elevated effects on my creativity and focus are profound.

-As we start to monitor and have more boundaries around what we allow into our headspace, we naturally start to distance ourselves from the the external noise of the world.
+As we start to monitor and have more boundaries around what we allow into our headspace, we naturally start to distance ourselves from the external noise of the world.
 This allows our minds and souls to decompress, creating the space to organically expand into our innate curiosities and creativity.

 Take the time to get intentional about your skincare products.
 Know your products and your purchases.
 During client consultations, I’d ask why a client was using a certain product and they did not always know.
 Don’t just purchase to purchase.
 This can often lead to a host of skin problems and wasted products.
 Embrace your skin and connect to the why of your products.

 Slow Beauty isn’t complicated, it is actually quite the opposite.
 When we are connected to intention, we then become fully embodied behind our actions and things flow with more ease.
-To stay rooted and heart centered is indeed a gift in itself and is at the core of a Slow Beauty infused lifestyle.
+To stay rooted and heart-centered is indeed a gift in itself.
+And it’s at the core of a Slow Beauty-infused lifestyle.
 We dive deep into Ayurveda and Slow Beauty inside The Beauty Collective, as there is no doubt in my mind that Ayurveda and a grounded approach to life are needed now more than ever.